Mary Winchester (Zoluti): Rescue

+James Winchester was a native of Elgin and belonged to a prominent family in Morayshire.
+As a result, the MP for Moray and Nairn raised the matter in the House of Commons and led the issue of Mary Winchester's kidnapping to Queen Victoria herself.
+This pressure would lead to decisive action in a punitive expedition.

-The British colonial government was compelled to make a retaliation and recovery, a military campaign called the Lushai Expedition was launched on 8 October 1871.
+The British colonial government launched a military campaign called the Lushai Expedition on 8 October 1871.
 An expeditionary force of the British Indian Army captured and occupied Mizo villages one by one.
+The column from Burma failed a river crossing, which delayed their arrival to the captive village.
+The other two columns from the North in Silchar and South in Chittagong did manage to reach the location on time.
 The right column of the campaign reached Sailàm village on 21 January 1872.
-The siege started at 0830 in the morning, and after a few gunshots and shelling, the Mizos found their tribal weaponry no match to such advanced artillery and soon tendered their submission.
+The siege started at 08:30 in the morning, and after a few gunshots and shelling, the Mizos found their tribal weaponry no match to such advanced artillery and soon tendered their submission.
 After destroying the granaries and crops, the expeditionary force rescued Mary Winchester.

 The moment of her rescue is told in two different versions: